Yu-Lab-Genomics/MethylAI/README.md

 ## Downstream Analysis Tutorial 2: Interpreting GWAS Variants
 **Prerequisite:** Complete [Fine‑tuning Tutorial 1](#fine-tune-the-model) to generate the required dataset and fine‑tuned model, and [Downstream Analysis Tutorial 1](#downstream-analysis-1-identification-of-dna-methylation-linked-active-tf-motif-sites) to obtain active motif sites.

-**Rationale:** Variants that intersect with active motif sites are more readily interpretable (e.g., a variant may affect DNA methylation by altering a transcription factor binding site).
+**Rationale:** Variants that intersect with active motif sites are more biological interpretable (e.g., a variant may affect DNA methylation by altering a transcription factor binding site).
 Furthermore, our mQTL validation shows that MethylAI achieves >87% accuracy in predicting the direction of methylation changes for variants located within active motif sites (see the MethylAI bioRxiv preprint in the **Citation** section).

 This tutorial guides you through identifying variants that lie within active motif sites of hypomethylated regions and using MethylAI to screen for variants predicted to increase DNA methylation in these regions.